dataxfi/datapolis/README.md

 ### Automated Local Testing

-> **These tests use a REAL MM account whose credentials are shared between multiple people, if you log into this account on your browser ensure you log out and do not send actual assets to this account.**
+> **These tests use a REAL MM account whose credentials are shared between multiple people, if you log into this account outside of chromium ensure you log out and do not send actual assets to this account.**

 1. Follow steps 1 and 2 from the Run Locally section in this readme.
 2. Review the scripts in the package JSON and the following statements.